tarwn/lessthandot-hugo/blogs/content/posts/2009-04-26-import-directory-of-xml-files-into-sql-s-2005.md

 ```
 This handles the entire process for us and can be placed in a SQL Agent job for automating the process.

 I went over a few different topics by doing all of this.
 XML file import, SQLCLR moving files, SQLCLR FileInfo and getting file attributes and some simple directory navigation and creation.
-The entire task can be done using xp_cmdshell and T-SQL and I wouldn’t put that option aside.
+The entire task can be done using xp_cmdshell and T-SQL and I wouldn't put that option aside.
 This was one solution over that method.
 I mentioned DR a few times in this and the reason for that was due to how I used something very similar in a production envirinment.
 The reason I did this was due to orders coming in as XML files and I needed a good way to grab these files as quick as possible and get them into a DR strategy.
 My best option was to utilize the already existing log shipping methods.
 Once I had the XML data, file creation datetime and file name in a table, it was trivial to get the data offsite.
 It overcomes longer restores from tape as well.

 Given a situation the XML can be redirected to the database server directly, SQL Server Broker would be the option to look into.
 Either that or web services using endpoints.
 There are plenty of options in that situation.